 - Be an active part of a diverse team dedicated to excellence.

-To apply, please send your resume and a letter of interest to Rebecca Yeates, Practice Manager, at email@example.com
+To apply, please send your resume, a letter of interest, and three letters of recommendation from clinical supervisors to Rebecca Yeates, Practice Manager, at firstname.lastname@example.org

 Dodini Behavioral Health

 We’ve worked hard at DBH to create a culture that we’re proud of!
 We are looking for others who are interested in being a part of this amazing team and sharing in our commitment to living and working authentically.
 Please take a look at our identity statements included below.
 If you are drawn to the culture we describe, we’d love to hear from you.